 In addition to the building and land costs, our new locations require working capital, predominantly for inventories.
 Historically, we have negotiated extended payment terms from suppliers, reducing the working capital required and resulting in a high accounts payable to inventory ratio.
 We plan to continue leveraging our inventory purchases; however, our ability to do so may be limited by our vendors' capacity to factor their receivables from us.
 Certain vendors participate in financing arrangements with financial institutions whereby they factor their receivables from us, allowing them to receive payment on our invoices at a discounted rate.
 In recent years, we initiated a variety of strategic tests focused on increasing inventory availability, which increased our inventory per location.
 Many of our vendors have supported our initiative to update our product assortments by providing extended payment terms.
 These extended payment terms have allowed us to continue our high accounts payable to inventory ratio.
-Accounts payable, as a percentage of gross inventory, was 110.3%, compared to 110.6% last year.
+Accounts payable, as a percentage of gross inventory, was 105.5% as of February 11, 2017, compared to 109.0% as of the comparable prior year period.
+The decrease was due to current year growth in inventory from recent inventory initiatives, coupled with the decline in sales at the end of the quarter.